-- 1. A letter will be sent to the parent outlining the concern. - If unresolved, the administrator will request a conference with the family.
-(This may be done over the phone.) - 3.
+- 1. The administrator will request a conference with the family.
+(This may be done over the phone.) - 2.
 If unresolved, the Discipline Committee will decide further intervening steps and notify the parents in writing.
-(Could include fieldtrip and tour restrictions.)

-- 4. If unresolved, the school board will be notified and a letter from the board chairperson will be sent to the parent indicating that failure to rectify the situation will result in the necessity for the parent to appear before the board. - 5.
+(Could include field trip and tour restrictions, loss of financial aid, loss of leadership offices.) - 3.
+If unresolved, the school board (or designated committee) will be notified and a letter from the board chairperson will be sent to the parent indicating that failure to rectify the situation will result in the necessity for the parent to appear before the board. - 4.
 Should the latter occur, the school board will determine if the school will continue to work with the situation or if dismissal from school is warranted.
+(Failure to appear before the board, if requested, will result in withdrawal of student.)